 The result?
-The application ended up going to a licensing hearing, where premises licence was granted, but with reduced operating hours and a condition banning the use of the large rear garden.
-And most operators know that using outdoor spaces, such as large rear gardens, can significantly increase your takings and profits.
+The application ended up going to a licensing hearing, where the premises licence was granted, but with reduced operating hours and a condition banning the use of the large rear garden.
+And most operators know that using outdoors spaces, such as large rear gardens, can significantly increase your takings and profits.

-So, although the applicant obtained the premises licence and could start trading, this looks like a real missed business opportunity.
+So, although the applicant obtained the premises licence and could start selling alcohol, not being able to use the rear garden is a missed business opportunity.